Credit regulation/legislation

 Buy now pay later

-All of these members support bringing BNPL within the scope of regulation and collectively consider that the broad exclusion of merchant funded BNPL products has the potential for consumer detriment and ought to be reconsidered by HMT.
+All of our unsecured consumer credit members support bringing BNPL within the scope of regulation and collectively consider that the broad exclusion of merchant funded BNPL products has the potential for consumer detriment and ought to be reconsidered by HMT.
 We note that the draft CCD recognises the potential for this harm to develop and is proactively seeking to address this, whilst balancing the concerns around the problems that drawing the regulatory perimeter too broadly, to include all deferred payments, would create.

-All of our members are keen to see regulation of BNPL without further delay.
-However, members do not consider that the current requirements as set out in the CCA are generally fit for purpose, particularly regarding the pre contract information and agreement regulation requirements.
-There is a desire for timely reform of these provisions for all products and many of our members are calling for accelerated reform of discreet provisions of the CCA, as noted below, rather than exclusively in relation to BNPL
+Members are keen to see regulation of BNPL without further delay.
+However, members do not consider that the current requirements as set out in the Consumer Credit Act 1974 (CCA) are generally fit for purpose, particularly regarding the pre contract information and agreement regulation requirements.
+There is a desire for timely reform of these provisions for all products and many of our members are calling for reform of the CCA, as noted below, rather than exclusively in relation to BNPL.

 CCA reform

-Our input into the consultation calls out areas which do not support customers and indeed have the potential to harm customers and where the requirements are archaic and, in some cases, where they are no longer required We gathered the broad views of members, including options for the potential timing and phasing of reform that could be achieved through secondary legislation to support members’ Consumer Duty obligations and improve customer understanding of their credit agreements to deliver good outcomes, whilst retaining appropriate levels of consumer protections.
+Our input into the consultation calls out areas which do not support customers and indeed have the potential to harm customers and where the requirements are archaic and, in some cases, where they are no longer required.

 FCA Credit Card Market Study (CCMS)